-(1) Value realized on exercise or vesting is calculated by (i) multiplying the number of shares acquired upon vesting by (ii) the difference between the closing share price of the Common Stock of the Company on the vesting date and does not necessarily reflect the actual value realized.
+(1) Value realized on vesting is calculated by (i) multiplying the number of shares acquired upon vesting by (ii) the closing share price of the Common Stock of the Company on the vesting date and does not necessarily reflect the actual value realized.
 The actual value ultimately realized depends upon the number of shares actually sold by each NEO, if any, and the value received upon such sales.